eDyablo/study-docker-way/course introduction/homework/README.md

 Modify [`docker-compose.yaml`](./docker-compose.yaml) file to use `hello-seattle` container image and run the following commands.

 ## Run tests

+Run the following commands shown below in the particular order they are listed.

 ```sh
 docker system info > docker.info
 docker run --rm hello-seattle > docker.hello